Washington County woman found dead in her home

-The Maine State police are investigating the death of a woman found dead in her home on Thursday evening.
+The Maine State Police are investigating the death of a woman found in her home on Thursday evening.

-Kimberly Neptune, 43, was discovered dead after a relative requested authorities to check her residence in Perry, according to Shannon Moss, public information officer of the Maine department of public safety.
+Kimberly Neptune, 43, was discovered dead after a relative requested authorities to check her residence in Perry, according to Shannon Moss, public information officer for the Maine Department of Public Safety.

-Her death is being considered suspicious by police.
-An autopsy is expected to be performed at the office of the Chief Medical examiner.
+Her death is considered suspicious.
+An autopsy is expected to be performed at the Maine medical examiner’s office.

 Passamaquoddy Tribal Government leaders said Friday that the community was in shock and grieving the devastating loss of Neptune, a member of the tribe’s community at Pleasant Point.